json-schema-org/json-schema-org.github.io/learn/glossary.md

 ### dialect

-A collection of [vocabularies](#vocabulary), along with an indication of whether supporting each vocabulary is required to process schemas written in the dialect.
+A cohesive collection of [keywords](#keyword) available for use within a schema, often representing a use-case specific single release of the JSON Schema specification.

+Dialects, particularly the 2019-09 and 2020-12 dialects, are often defined via a collection of [vocabularies](#vocabulary).

-Dialects are identified by a URI, which [schemas](#schema) may then reference in their `$schema` [keyword](#keyword).
+Each dialect is identified by a URI, its *dialect identifier*, which [schemas](#schema) may then reference in their `$schema` [keyword](#keyword).
 Doing so identifies the schema as being written in the dialect, and thereby indicates which keywords are usable within it, along with their intended meaning.

-The JSON Schema specification [defines](https://json-schema.org/specification.html#general-purpose-meta-schema) a number of dialects, each of which enable vocabularies suitable for the dialect's specific use case.
+The JSON Schema specification defines a number of dialects, each of which enable vocabularies suitable for the dialect's specific use case.
+These vocabularies are [described](https://json-schema.org/specification.html#general-purpose-meta-schema) in meta-schemas.

 ### draft